Skip to main content

 Note: if you are viewing this webpage on your phone, we recommend that you use landscape mode.

-Please note: in Studielink you need to choose the starting moment.
-Please make sure to select September 2023 in the pulldown-menu, so that you will apply for the start of the next academic year.
+Please note: In Studielink you need to choose the starting moment.
+Please make sure to select September 2025 in the dropdown menu, so that you will apply for the start of the next academic year.

 Applicants with a Dutch diploma